Permafrost/Tundra/SERVICES.md

 * `$package` contains the following information about the package with the given name if it exists:
   * `name` is the name of the package.
+  * `description` is the optional description of the package.
   * `version` is the version of the package as per its manifest.
   * `enabled?` is a boolean indicating if the package is enabled.
   * `system?` is a boolean indicating if the package is considered